ppanag/Genetic-Algorithms/README.md

     ./executable 1000
 ```

-Define your own function to be otpimized:
+Define your own function to be optimized:
     Change the files sail.h and sail.c

 Future work:
     Parallel processing with distributed populations.